talkohavy/guides/docs/programming/devops/helm.md

 Uninstall a release.

 This command takes a release name and uninstalls the release.
 It removes all of the resources associated with the last release of the chart as well as the release history, freeing it up for future use.

+#### The `--keep-history` flag

+In the past, this was the default.
+Now, running `uninstall` deletes everything.
+If you want to uninstall a chart, but keep its history, use this flag.

 <br/>